jkataja/cfn-foldingathome/README.md

 ### Access Web UI

-Forward port 7396 from instance to localhost (replace `public-ip` with public IP address of the instance):
+Forward port 7396 from the instance to localhost (replace `public-ip` with public IP address of the instance):

 ```sh
 ssh ubuntu@public-ip -L 7396:localhost:7396
 ```

-Now access Web UI from: http://localhost:7396/
+Now access the sWeb UI from: http://localhost:7396/

 ### Installation paths